yolossn/JA3-Fingerprint-Introduction/README.md

   One can also use the [ja3transport.NewWithString](https://godoc.org/github.com/CUCyber/ja3transport#example-NewWithString) method to impersonate a particular client.

-  As mentioned earlier the `ja3transport` libarary also implements the `http.Transport` interface which can be used to create proxy server which impersonate some other client.
+  As mentioned earlier the `ja3transport` library also implements the `http.Transport` interface which can be used to create a proxy server which impersonates some other client.
 This comes in handy if you have to impersonate traffic from another application or scripts from another programming language.

 References: